StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### Hash bucketing

 Data in partitions can be subdivided into tablets based on the hash values of the bucketing columns and the number of buckets.
+In hash bucketing, the value of the bucketing column is used as input to calculate a hash value by using the hash function, and then the data is assigned to the corresponding bucket based on that hash value.

+**Advantages**

+- Improved query performance: Rows with the same bucketing key value are assigned to the same bucket, reducing the amount of data scanned during queries.
+- Even distribution of data: By using the high-cardinality column (with a large number of unique values) as the bucketing key, data can be more evenly distributed across each bucket.

+**Choose the bucketing key**

-We recommend that you choose the column that satisfy the following two requirements as the bucketing column.
+We recommend that you choose the column that satisfy the following two requirements as the bucketing key.

 - high cardinality column such as ID
 - column that often used as a filter in queries